Honors and Undergraduate Research

 What would I be doing?

-The research opportunities for undergraduate Civil and Environmental Engineering students are diverse and challenging.
-Under the direction of a faculty member, students work on a research problem that may involve laboratory work, computer programming, data analysis, and literature searching.
-Research projects prepare students for future graduate studies and/or the corporate world in ways some regular curricula alone cannot achieve.
+The research opportunities for undergraduate civil and environmental engineering students are diverse and challenging.
+Under the direction of a faculty member, students work on a research problem that may involve laboratory or field work, computer programming, data analysis, and literature searching.

 How do I find a research project?